 Homemade Vanilla Extract

-- Vanilla Beans in your favorite variety (rule of thumb is 1 bean per 1/3 cup of alcohol)
+- Vanilla beans in your favorite variety rule of thumb is 1 ounce by weight of beans per 8 fluid ounces of alcohol

-1. Use a knife to spilt the bean in half, leave about ½ inch at each end intact.
+- Use a sharp, clean paring knife to split each vanilla bean in half, leave about ½ inch at each end intact.

-3. Close jar or bottle and store in a cool, dry place for at least 6-8 weeks.
+- Close jar or bottle and store in a cool, dry place out of direct sunlight for a bare minimum of 6-8 weeks, although 4-6 months is best for a more developed flavor.
 Give the bottle a shake every week or so.
-As you use the vanilla, simply add in more liquor to replace what you have used.